skedwards88/ShortStories/content/t3_ix3rvh.md

 Like a guy's pair of shoes?
 Mug him in an alley.

 Someone mouthing off to you?
-Maybe its time he didn't bother you, or anyone else, again.
+Maybe it's time he didn't bother you, or anyone else, again.

 Low on cash?
 Theres a bank around the corner and the sheriff's on the other side of town.